databrickslabs/jupyterlab-integration/README_v2.md

     Configure your Databricks clusters to allow ssh access, see [Configure SSH access](docs/ssh-configurations.md)

-    Note: *Only clusters with valid ssh configuration are visible to *databrickslabs_jupyterlab*.*
+    Note: *Only clusters with valid ssh configuration are visible to databrickslabs_jupyterlab.*

 6. **Databricks Runtime**